standardebooks/web/README.md

 - `vagrant box add ubuntu/bionic64` downloads an [official Ubuntu 18.04 image](https://app.vagrantup.com/ubuntu/boxes/bionic64) (also known as a box in Vagrant terminology) for use as a base image in Vagrant VMs.
 This box is stored in `$HOME/.vagrant.d/boxes`.

 - `vagrant run` will launch a VirtualBox VM running the server.
+(Note: newer versions of Vagrant, such as the one found on Arch, use `up` instead of `run`.)

   * On its first invocation, or when the VM has been deleted, `vagrant up` will create a new VirtualBox VM in your standard Virtualbox machine directory (usually `$HOME/VirtualBox VMs`) using the previously added box as a base and configure it using the `Vagrantfile` and `scripts/provision.sh`.
 This means that the first time doing `vagrant run` will take significantly longer than following invocations because those simply start up the already created VM associated with VirtualBox.